 10. Go on a road trip with friends

-Is there a town a few hours away from your college that you have been wanting to visit?
+Is there a town a few hours away from your college that you have wanted to visit?
 Gather a couple of friends and plan a weekend road trip to this place!
-You can leave Friday after everyone is finished with their classes and head back to campus Sunday night.
+You can leave Friday after everyone finishes their classes and head back to campus Sunday night.
 Make sure to pack snacks!

 11. Befriend upperclassmen

 Get to know and befriend upperclassmen.
 Older students can often give useful advice and help you through challenging courses they may have taken in the past.

 12. Work out in the campus fitness center

 Many students don’t take advantage of all of the facilities college campuses have to offer.
 Check out the fitness center for a workout — most will have a pool too!
 There are often free workout classes offered through the fitness center; some can even be taken for course credit.

 You are only a freshman once — make the most of your time on campus and living in the dorms.
 College is a once-in-a-lifetime experience, so enjoy it.
 Go to events, socialize, and have fun!